 Final shakedown ride prior to leaving for the Great Dvide.
 Routt County, CO

 Gear testing and Raspberry bar tasting.
 Routt County, CO

 Managing hard days on the bike:

 Being on a bike and using my own power to the point of physical and mental exhaustion almost every day (I took 2 full days off, 1 in Helena and 1 in Pinedale) for a month brought out a wide range of emotions.
 There were serious highs and serious lows.
 It took a while, but eventually I became quite good at managing my own mind.
 I’d try to dismiss the negative thoughts and focus more on the positive ones.
-Sounds pretty straight forward but it’s definitely a learned skill that takes some practice, for me anyway.
-And it’s easier said than done but it made a world of difference in mood & moral when I could do that.
+Sounds pretty straight forward but it’s definitely a learned skill that took some practice.
+And it’s easier said than done, but it made a world of difference in mood & moral when I could do that.
 I focused on each day’s mileage accomplishment every night when I laid down to sleep and that give me confidence and momentum to keep going further the next day.
 The appreciation for small things – water, food, shelter, lodging, GPS, kind people, my ability to ride a bike all day, the freedom to travel, made life simpler than it normally is at home, but harder in other ways.
 It was refreshing to not worry about the things I normally worry about at home – those things seemed so distant.
 It sounds cliché, but it was a life changing experience.
 Connecting to land, nature, and communities while moving across the entire country by bike is a very unique feeling and much different than other experiences I’ve had while traveling.